Island women keeping critters comfy with hand-knit blankets for humane society | CBC News

 Harkness said the blankets are frequently sent home with the animals when they are adopted.

-"It has their scent and they're more comfortable in their new environment," she said.
+"It has their scent and they're more comfortable in their new environment," she explained.

 If the society didn't receive these donations, Harkness said it would end up spending more of its own money on these items, "which means we'd have less for animal care and then we would also maybe have to use rougher kinds of blankets."